Corporate Plan2024–25

 Our performance

-The AEC’s Performance Reporting Framework guides our approach to developing, managing and reporting performance information in line with the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
+Our Performance Reporting Framework guides our approach to developing, managing and reporting performance information in line with the PGPA Act.
 We measure our performance against two key activities and the results we intend to achieve.

 We report our performance through the annual performance statements in our annual reports.